 Ubenwa has been selected as one of 141 teams from around the world to compete in the IBM AI XPrize .
 The AI XPrize is a $5million contest aiming to reward teams applying AI to address grand challenges.

 Ubenwa has been accepted into the startup mentorship program at District 3.
-District 3 is a leading startup accelerator based in Montreal, Canada.
+District 3 is a leading innovation hub in Montreal, Canada.

-We presented early work on Ubenwa, receiving the best paper at Machine Learning for Healthcare (MLHC) workshop at Neural Information Processing Systems (NIPS) 2015 conference.
+Charles presented early work on Ubenwa, receiving the NVIDIA best paper award at the Machine Learning for Healthcare (MLHC) workshop at Neural Information Processing Systems (NIPS) 2015 conference.

 Clinical Development Lead